-- (aa) the sharing of a residence; or - (bb) one of them being financially or otherwise dependant on the other; or - (f) they, being of different sexes, are or were in an actual or a perceived intimate or romantic relationship.

-(2) Subject to subsection (3), where a "domestic relationship" is based directly or indirectly on past marriage or engagement, past cohabitation or any other past intimate relationship, the "domestic relationship" continues for one year after the dissolution of the marriage or engagement, the cessation of cohabitation or the end of any other intimate relationship, but, where a child is born to any couple, their "domestic relationship" continues throughout the lifetime of that child or for one year after the death of the child.
+- (aa) the sharing of a residence; or - (bb) one of them being financially or otherwise dependant on the other; or - (f) they, being of different sexes, are or were in an actual or a perceived intimate or romantic relationship. - (2) Subject to subsection (3), where a "domestic relationship" is based directly or indirectly on - - (a) past marriage or engagement; - (b) past cohabitation; - (c) any other past actual or perceived romantic or intimate relationship; or - (d) a past relationship of care between a primary caretaker and a child or adult, such "domestic relationship" continues for one year after its dissolution, cessation or termination.